Jinchuan2019/Practise/README.md

-Just some code for practise.
+# Just some practise code.